 I like to take in European history by strolling a neighborhood, as if beachcombing.
 Picking up shards of a place's distant past, it's possible to piece together unexpected stories.
 Europe's venerable Jewish quarters are ideal places for this.

 European Jewish history is dominated by the Holocaust and the brutal persecution and murder of Jews by the Nazis.
 Those disturbing events — regrettably and painfully — sometimes obscure the much older history of the Jews in Europe.
-But diverse city neighborhoods — from Córdoba and Rome to Prague and Kraków — reward visitors with fascinating glimpses into the richness and longevity of Jewish culture.
+But diverse city neighborhoods across Europe reward visitors with fascinating glimpses into the richness and longevity of Jewish culture.

-Take Córdoba.
+Take Córdoba, in Spain's southern Andalucía region.
 Its Jewish quarter, the Judería, hums with history.
-Tucked between the touristy city center and the workaday part of town, these side lanes date from the late Middle Ages.
+Tucked between the touristy city center and the workaday part of town, this neighborhood of side lanes dates from the late Middle Ages.
 In those days, Jews prospered under the religious tolerance of the ruling Islamic caliphate.

 The quarter preserves its original layout, with narrow streets paved with river-stone cobbles and lined with thick, whitewashed walls.
 At its heart is a small, ancient synagogue, built in the early 1300s.
 This is a supremely spiritual place, subtly decorated with carved twining flowers and lacey arabesques.
 Jews prayed here right up until their final expulsion from Spain in 1492.
 Repurposed as a church, a hospital, and a guild hall, the building's original function was rediscovered only in the late 19th century.